malikrahul36/Rahul-malik-demo/README.md

 # Rahul-malik-demo
-this is my first git repository.
+This is my first git repository. author-rahul malik